JohnTelford/mkdocs_blog/docs/blog/Tools/vscode.md

 - Some VScode extensions continually check for syntax and other errors
 - Live edit browser previews show how edits will looks on a web page
 - Built-in command shell
-  - Run [MkDocs](mkdocs.md) to create a local workstation website
+  - Run [MkDocs](https://www.mkdocs.org)) to create a local workstation website

 <!-- *DNC* -->
-- Use the Built-in command shell to create [preview](preview.md) to the Internet using  for Stakeholders
+- Use the Built-in command shell to create [preview](../Support/preview.md) to the Internet using  for Stakeholders
 - Deploy production website to the Internet
 - And **much** more

+### GitHub

 ### Extensions